Describe the systematic approach to searching for drug information

 Systematic Approach to Responding to a Drug Information Request.2–4

 Once a drug information request is received, it is important to first obtain the demographics of the requestor such as contact information and practice setting so that an appropriate response can be generated and documented.
-Next, it is essential for pharmacists to inquire as to whether the request is for a specific patient, ...
+Next, it is essential for pharmacists to inquire as to whether the request is ...